nichoth/tap-ssc/README.md

 # tap ssc
 Run tests in a browser environment from the command line

-This depends on having the `ssc` command available on your shell.
+This depends on having the `ssc` command available in your shell.
 Install it [from here](https://sockets.sh/).

 ## install